Lori-ml/BigSupplyCo/README.md

 ## Project description

-This directory uses unprocessed information related to BigSupplyCo and constructs a compact DataMart through the use of DBT.
+This directory uses unprocessed information related to BigSupplyCo and constructs a DataMart through the use of DBT.
 A view has been created atop this DataMart, which aggregates data from fact and dimension tables, thereby simplifying data retrieval for external applications.